 Table of Contents

-Perthes’ disease (named after Georg Clemens Perthes (1869–1927)) refers to aseptic skeletal necrosis of the paediatric femoral head.
+Perthes disease, named after Georg Clemens Perthes (1869–1927), refers to aseptic skeletal necrosis of the pediatric femoral head.
 Synonymous terms are Legg-Calvé-Perthes disease and juvenile femoral head necrosis.
-Perthes’ disease was described almost simultaneously in 1910, by G.C.
+Perthes disease was described almost simultaneously in 1910, by G.C.
 Perthes in Germany, J. Calvé in France, and A.T.
 Legg in the US.

-Perthes’ disease ties with ostechondritis dissecans as the second most common aseptic skeletal necrosis disorder.
+Perthes disease tied with osteochondritis dissecans is the 2nd most common aseptic skeletal necrosis disorder.

-The incidence of Perthes’ disease is 1 : 10.000.
-Males are much more frequently afflicted than females, the incidence ratio between genders is 4:1.
+The incidence of Perthes disease is 1 in 10,000.
+Men are much more frequently afflicted than women, with the incidence ratio between genders being 4:1.
 There is a clear peak incidence between ages 5–7.

-Despite century-long extensive research, the cause of the disease is not fully understood.
-Circulatory impairment may arise in association with retarded skeletal growth and/or mechanical microtraumas.
+Despite extensive research, the cause of the disease is not fully understood.
+Circulatory impairment may arise in association with retarded skeletal growth, or mechanical microtraumas, or both.
 In bilateral cases, there is usually a delay before the second hip is affected.

-There is primarily a circulatory impairment of the epiphysis of the femoral head.
-The epimetaphyseal part of the femoral head is especially affected.
-The circulatory impairment leads to necrotic reorganisation/reconstruction of ossification centers.
+Primarily, a circulatory impairment of the epiphysis of the femoral head is present.
+The proximal part of the femoral head is especially affected.
+The circulatory impairment leads to necrotic reorganization and reconstruction of ossification centers.

-Research has been able to show that, in many Perthes’ disease sufferers, the medial circumflex femoral artery is either absent or obliterated.
+Research has shown that, in many Perthes disease patients, the medial circumflex femoral artery is either absent or obliterated.

-Besides vascular changes, coagulation disorders or viscocity disorders can lead to epiphyseal skeletal necrosis.
-A constant cycling between construction and breakdown results from of bone regeneration mechanisms.
+Besides vascular changes, coagulation disorders or viscosity disorders can lead to epiphyseal skeletal necrosis.
+Constant cycling between construction and breakdown results from bone regeneration mechanisms.

 This reconstruction phase lasts for 3–4 years.
 At this time, the femoral head epiphysis is less capable of handling strain.
-In the reconstruction phase, there is a high risk of deformation of the femoral head.
+In the reconstruction phase, a high risk of deformation of the femoral head is present.

 - Limping gait

-- Limited mobility of hip joint in internal rotation and abduction
+- Limited mobility of the hip joint in internal rotation and abduction

-- Leg length difference resulting through adduction contracture/collapse of the epiphysis
+- Leg length difference due to adduction contracture or collapse of the epiphysis

 - Positive Trendelenburg’s sign